Skip to content

 5 min read

 Working on a large codebase, having a consistent style guide is important.
-Inconsistencies can occur by using single quotes instead of double quotes, tabs instead of spaces, etc.
+Inconsistencies can occur by using single quotes instead of double quotes, tabs instead of spaces, and so on.

 A pre-commit hook can address this problem.
-Before making a new commit, a pre-commit hook can check for types in TypeScript files, run a lint test, use prettier to format files, etc. All of this is possible by using:
+Before making a new commit, a pre-commit hook can check for types in TypeScript files, run a lint test, use prettier to format files, and so on.
+All of this is possible by using:

 I’ll share my personal and minimal configuration that I have recently started using for Next.js projects in this post.